PairedMLS/draft-pairedMLS/draft-LName-mls-guardianextension-00.md

 -->

 # Security Considerations

+The goal of the MLS extension is to reduce the security risk that having group members that are unable to update, or updates to seldomly, presents.
+The extension allows other MLS group member, or other additional devicses to the absent user to update on its behalf.
+This section presents how the extension acheives this goal.

+## Transport Security

+Recomendations for preventing denial of service (DoS) attacks, or restricting transmitted messages are inherited from MLS.
+Furthermore, message integrity and confedentiality is, as for MLS, protected.

+An adversary that can observ network traffic will be able to disern group membership.
+The MLS packets for the extension are designed to be indestinguishable form regular MLS packets for anyone but the paired devices.
+As such a network oberserver will not be able to determined paried devices on packet infromation, however, since paried devices communicate using a seperate channel a network observer might be able to disern general communication from pairing by observing timing and frequency.
+To prevent the seperated communication form leaking informating directly, this channel MUST be encrypted.
+We recomend using a TLS connection as a minimum.

 **[TODO]** Restrictions on how things are stored and shared; assumptions made (sharing the random tape is successfully done with no compromises) - how the randomness is shared is up to the user.

 Generally, the security of this extension is based upon the security of the out-of-band channel for sharing randomness and notification messages.